Peksa/pek.so/README.md

 </CORSConfiguration>
     ```

-4. Enable static website hosting on the S3 bucket, and set the Index Document to `index.html`
+4. Enable static website hosting on the S3 bucket, and set the Index Document and the Error Document to `index.html`

 Step 2.
 Setup Route 53
 ----------------------